Pythm/ad-Lightwand/info.md

 > [!NOTE]
 > Both Lux constraint and your conditions need to be meet before lights turns on in normal automation.

-Automations is based on time that can be both time with sunrise/sunset +- or clock-based time.

-Optionally in addition to `time`, you can also specify `orLater` to combine solar-based time and clock-based time to have more accurate control of when lights changes depending on season.
-If `orLater` is defined, it will shift all times following with the same timedelta as long as not fixed is defined, or not changed from sunrise to sunset time.
+Automations are based on time, which can be either solar-based (using sunrise/sunset times) or clock-based.
+Optionally, in addition to `time`, you can also specify `orLater` to combine solar and clock-based times for more accurate control over when lights change depending on the season.
+If `orLater` is defined, it will shift all subsequent times by the same timedelta as long as not fixed or changed from sunrise to sunset time.
+In the example under with clock-based time at 08:00:00 and a solar-based time at sunrise + 00:15:00 defined with `orLater`, the clock-based time at 20:00 will shift by the same amount as the time difference between 08:00 and sunrise + 15 minutes.
+However, if you use a sunset time instead, the timeshift will stop at the first sunset time.
+A new timeshift is introduced every time `orLater` is used.

 App deletes automations that have a time that are earlier than previous automation time if a time with solar-based and clock-based time is mixed in automations and the `orLater` is not used.